Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 \subsubsection{Style-Guided Generation}

-Style-guided video generation aims to transfer an artistic style from a reference image or video to a target video, which is pivotal for creative expression and achieving specific visual aesthetics.
-The field has progressed from early per-frame stylization with post-hoc temporal smoothing~\cite{chen2017coherent, huang2017real} to more efficient and flexible frameworks for arbitrary style transfer~\cite{deng2021mccnet, gao2020fast}.
-The advent of powerful generative models has marked a significant turning point, with GAN-based approaches enabling specialized applications like video toonification~\cite{yang2022vtoonify} and translation~\cite{yang2023styleganex}.
-More recently, diffusion models have become the state-of-the-art, with methods such as Rerender A Video~\cite{yang2023rerender} and StyleCrafter~\cite{liu2023stylecrafter}, which established the viability of diffusion models for high-fidelity video stylization.
-Subsequent research has expanded this foundation, focusing on greater control and universality.
-For instance, FRESCO~\cite{yang2024fresco} and StyleMaster~\cite{ye2024stylemaster} introduce more refined controls over the stylization process, while UniVST~\cite{song2024univst} aims to create a more universal framework for handling diverse artistic styles.
-The latest advancements, including FrameGuidance~\cite{jang2025frameguidancetrainingfreeguidance} and OmniVDiff~\cite{xi2025omnivdiffomnicontrollablevideo}, push the boundaries further by introducing novel guidance techniques and omni-controllable capabilities.
-These state-of-the-art systems commonly utilize mechanisms like cross-attention to inject style information.
-Despite remarkable progress, ensuring perfect temporal consistency, preserving original content details amidst heavy stylization, and providing intuitive user controls remain active areas of research.
+Style-guided video generation transfers an artistic style from a reference image or video to a target video, which is central for creative expression and for achieving specific visual aesthetics.
+The field has progressed from early per-frame stylization with post-hoc temporal smoothing~\citep{chen2017coherent, huang2017real} to efficient and flexible frameworks for arbitrary style transfer~\citep{song2025omniconsistency, guo2025any2anytryon, song2024diffsim, song2024processpainter, zhang2025stable, chen2025transanimate, zhang2024stable, deng2021mccnet, gao2020fast}.
+With the development of generative models, GAN-based approaches support specialized applications such as video toonification~\citep{yang2022vtoonify} and video translation~\citep{yang2023styleganex}, while more recent diffusion models, including Rerender A Video~\citep{yang2023rerender} and StyleCrafter~\citep{liu2023stylecrafter}, now form the leading approach for high-fidelity video stylization.
+Building on this, FRESCO~\citep{yang2024fresco} and StyleMaster~\citep{ye2024stylemaster} introduce more fine-grained stylization controls, while UniVST~\citep{song2024univst} aims at a general framework for diverse artistic styles.
+Remaining challenges include temporal consistency, preservation of content details under strong stylization, and intuitive user controls.